 The purpose of revalidation is to promote patient safety and improve the quality of patient care.
 It is also intended to strengthen continuing professional development and reinforce systems that identify doctors who encounter difficulties and require support.

 Revalidation is based on a local evaluation of doctors' performances through annual appraisal.
 Doctors are expected to provide a core set of supporting information over each revalidation cycle at appraisal.
 The information from the appraisal will be assessed by a responsible officer who will then make a revalidation recommendation to the GMC, normally every five years.

-For full details on the revalidation process please read our Revalidation Guide for Surgery.
+For full details on the revalidation process please read our Revalidation Guide for Surgery 2014.

 The GMC has set the generic standards for revalidation for all doctors.
 The medical royal colleges and specialty associations have further defined the supporting information requirements for each medical specialty.

-The surgical colleges have developed resources and tools to help surgeons understand revalidation:
+The surgical colleges have developed resources to help surgeons understand revalidation: